peteroupc/peteroupc.github.io/random.md

 [^4]: Items that produce numbers or signals that follow a nonuniform distribution are not considered RNGs in this document.
 (For example, Gaussian and similar noise generators are not considered RNGs.)
 Many of these items, however, typically serve as sources from which uniform random-behaving integers can be derived through _randomness extraction_ techniques (see "[**Seed Generation**](#Seed_Generation)").<br>Likewise, items that produce floating-point numbers are not considered RNGs here, even if they sample from a uniform distribution.
 An example is the dSFMT algorithm, which ultimately uses a generator of pseudorandom integers.

-[^5]: See also the FIPS 200 definition ("The protection of information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide confidentiality, integrity, and availability") and ISO/IEC 27000.
+[^5]: Standards such as FIPS 200 and the ISO/IEC 27000 family deal with information security in the sense used here.

 [^6]: However, some versions of GLSL (notably GLSL ES 1.0, as used by WebGL 1.0) might support integers with a restricted range (as low as -1024 to 1024) rather than 32-bit or bigger integers as are otherwise common, making it difficult to write hash functions for generating pseudorandom numbers.
 An application ought to choose hash functions that deliver acceptable "random" numbers regardless of the kinds of numbers supported.<br>An alternative for GLSL and other fragment or pixel shaders to support "randomness" is to have the shader sample a "noise texture" with randomly generated data in each pixel; for example, C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
 22, 2016, discusses how so-called "blue noise" can be sampled this way.<br>See also N. Reed, "Quick And Easy GPU Random Numbers In D3D11", Nathan Reed's coding blog, Jan.
 12, 2013.